jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 This makes sense, because passing a struct to a function [copies](https://tour.golang.org/methods/4) the struct value.

-To fix this, we have to use a pointer argument in order to pass the argument by reference, and we have to invoke the function with `write(&b, ...)`.
+To fix this, we have to use a pointer, to pass the struct by reference, and we have to invoke the function with `write(&b, ...)`.
 This works, but it doesn't make the code any more consistent.

 ```go
 func main() {